xpack/web-llvm/README.md

 The problem is a huge memory consumption, with the machine starting to swap and eventually the build hanging or crashing.

-The test is a bit extreme, trying to build a site with the LLVM reference pages.
+The test is a bit extreme, trying to build a large site (the LLVM reference pages).

+## tl;dr

+To run the build, the only required steps are the usual

+- `npm install`
+- `npm run build`

+in the `website` folder.

+The steps below are for completeness, and document how to generate the Doxygen documentation and convert it to Docusaurus MDX.

 ## LLVM